Supporting Students

 CONNECTING WITH STUDENTS

-While holding office hours is not required for part time faculty, we encourage you to be available to meet with students before or after class or by appointment.
-Your chair or program director will be able to let you know the best place to do so.
-You may also choose to connect with students electronically through Google Meets, emails sent via Google or emails via the Brightspace classlist, and/or announcements on Brightspace.
-Some faculty choose to share a telephone number with students, but doing so is not required.
+While holding formal office hours is not required for most adjunct instructors, we encourage you to be available to meet with students before or after class or by special appointment.
+Your Chair or Program Director will be able to let you know if a special space has been designated for adjunct instructor use.
+You may also choose to connect with students virtually through Google Meets, with emails sent via the Brightspace classlist, and/or by using the Announcements on Brightspace feature on Brightspace.
+Some Faculty choose to share a personal telephone number with students, but doing so is not required.

 CONNECTING WITH STUDENTS IN THE VIRTUAL CLASSROOM

-A special note for those teaching online courses: Federal compliance requires that you have “regular and substantive interaction” with students in online courses.
-That is, online courses are not correspondence courses.
+Federal compliance requires that you have “regular and substantive interaction” (RSI) with students in online courses.
+That is, online courses are not to be viewed as correspondence courses.

 Please review this series of slides to ensure you understand what's required for Regular and Substantive Interaction (RSI).
 More details about teaching online may be found here.
 Online teaching policies are available in the faculty handbook.